Tips on Treating Perioral Dermatitis

 LET’S BUST A MYTH:

-Q: Can I use tea tree oil and sulphur to treat PD or should I use sulfur for perioral dermatitis?
+Q: Can I use tea tree oil and sulphur to treat perioral dermatitis?

-Sulphur together with tea tree oil are too harsh for the skin biome.
-In isolation they can be ok - but the thing is that many of the preparations/formulas I see people creating aren't formulated with biome supporting ingredients as well.
+A: NO. Sulphur together with tea tree oil are too harsh for the skin biome.
+In isolation they can be ok - but the thing is that many of the formulas I see people creating are not formulated with biome supporting ingredients as well.

 Sulphur is stripping.
 Tea tree oil needs to be diluted as high percentages of essential oils are also stripping to the skin.
-These are strong topicals which you shouldn't use on a compromised barrier.
+These are strong topicals which you should not use on a compromised barrier.

 In the case of cosmetics, every ingredient contained within the product must be scientifically assessed and approved by NICNAS before being manufactured or imported into Australia and before they can be used in consumer products.